SmallhillCZ/routesjs/docs/index.md

 # Thoughts

- - Frontend should not decide what resources are available to current user, instead API should provide frontend with what is available.
+ - Frontend should not decide what resources are available to the current user, instead API should provide frontend with what is available.

- - Frontend may need to be built (and usually is) to handle API resources in a custom manner (i.e. display blog post).
-The documentation of the API resource endpoints needs to be provided.
+ - Frontend is build to handle API resources in a custom manner (i.e. display blog post).
+The documentation of the API resource endpoints needs to be provided to be used in framework code.

  - Permissions of users on documents should be abstracted from controllers

- - Documents states should be, apart from standard CRUD operations, controlled by predefined workflows (i.e. draft -> pending approval -> published ).
+ - Documents states should be, apart from standard CRUD operations, controlled by predefined workflows (e.g. draft -> pending approval -> published ).

  - Frontend should not (note: contradicts REST?!) know which state will document end in, just which action is available.
 For example blog writer should know that `publish` action is available for the user and document, but shouldn't know, that the document would go `pending approval`.
 This is driven by these thoughts:
    - Frontend should not need to know the business logic of the workflow.